 Skip to main content

-data centers consuming 4% of global electricity Suddenly, the thousands of dollars we were spending on compute costs took on a different meaning—we weren't just burning through budget, we were burning through the planet's resources.
+In September 2023, I analyzed our machine learning infrastructure's energy consumption and discovered something shocking: data centers consuming 4% of global electricity.
+Suddenly, the thousands of dollars we were spending on compute costs took on a different meaning.
+We weren't just burning through budget, we were burning through the planet's resources.
+This insight connects to broader lessons from nature-inspired biomimetic engineering where efficiency is literally a survival trait.

 The Hidden Environmental Cost of Computing